News and media frequently asked questions

 School zones are intended to promote the safety of children walking, cycling, accessing schools and getting on and off public transport, on the roads closest to the schools.

 School zones are determined by road authorities, through considered application of the school zone guidelines.
-To maintain the integrity of all school zones they must only be used on roads where the school has a property frontage to the road.

 Flashing school zone signs